 For breakfast you will find porridge, with milk or without, eggs, any way you like and toast or chapatti.
 Lower down you’ll be able to order muesli with hot milk.

 Meat is a rare luxury in the mountains and is probably best avoided, it’s expensive and unlikely to be fresh.
-Meat has to be carried up on a porter’s back.
+Meat has to be carried up to the high towns on a porter’s back.
 While you are trekking in Nepal you will probably be hungry, you’re burning a lot of energy just coping with the altitude, nothing hits the spot like a good dal baht or dish of fried potatoes.
 Enjoy your time in Nepal and hopefully, you’ll find plenty of Nepali food to enjoy.